Yuta Koike

-Yuta Koike (小池 裕太, Koike Yūta) is a Japanese football player who play as a Left back and currently play for club, Vissel Kobe.
+Yuta Koike (小池 裕太, Koike Yūta) is a Japanese footballer who plays as a left back and currently plays for club Tochigi City.

 Career

 Yuta Koike joined J1 League club Kashima Antlers in 2016.
 On May 18, he debuted in J.League Cup (v Shonan Bellmare).

-On 10 January 2025, Koike announcement officially transfer to J1 defending champions club, Vissel Kobe for 2025 season.
+On 10 January 2025, Koike officially transferred to J1 defending champions Vissel Kobe for the 2025 season.